alan-turing-institute/sqlsynthgen/docs/source/quickstart.rst

-      configure-missing     Interactively set the missingness of the... configure-tables      Interactively set tables to ignored, vocabulary... create-data           Populate the schema in the target directory with... create-generators     Make a SQLSynthGen file of generator classes. create-tables         Create schema from the ORM YAML file. create-vocab          Import vocabulary data into the target database. list-tables           List the names of tables
+      configure-missing     Interactively set the missingness of the... configure-tables      Interactively set tables to ignored, vocabulary... create-data           Populate the schema in the target directory with... create-generators     Make a datafaker file of generator classes. create-tables         Create schema from the ORM YAML file. create-vocab          Import vocabulary data into the target database. list-tables           List the names of tables